-Recently, I did a number of informal surveys and interviews with prominent leaders, volunteers, teachers and organizers, mostly localized in the Ontario region but practicing from a wide variety of modalities.
-I was rather curious about the way in which leaders operate within our communities and the ways in which the idea of a “clergy” might come about in our very loose and organic groups.
-In the hopes that I may provide some insight into the future of the community between Witches, I would like to share some of the insights I have gleaned from speaking to these powerful, magical women.
+Recently, I did a number of informal surveys and interviews with prominent leaders, volunteers, teachers, and organizers, mostly localized within the Ontario region, but practicing from a wide variety of modalities.
+I am curious about the way in which leaders operate within our communities and the ways in which the idea of a “clergy” might come about in our very loose and organic groups.
+In the hopes that I may provide some insight into the future of the community between witches, I would like to share some of the insights I have gleaned from speaking to these powerful, magical women.

 1. In the beginning, we often walk alone.

 When we are first starting out in the path, we may connect with a teacher of this path or that, we might take classes and workshops but, often, there is this sense that we are called to learn and there isn’t really one single person who is willing (or able) to lead us.
 We are left trying to locate allies, to practice when and where we can and to try to build upon our experiences until we have a practice of our own.
 It is this journey where we begin to build the skills and competencies that will carry us along the way for the rest of our lives.
 It is in this journey, that we begin to build the networks that will begin to form into our communities.

 Related: Creating your altar: A beginner’s guide, by Donyae Coles

 Related: Working with multiple pantheons: A beginner’s guide, by Donyae Coles

 2. We can ask others to pull us up, but not to carry us.